Meritxell Ambrocio Meritxell Ambrocio

 Dylan Bradford May is an accounting major with a minor in real estate at the University of Mississippi.
 A dedicated student, he is a proud member of Phi Delta Theta fraternity and the Beta Alpha Psi Honor Society, where he demonstrates his commitment to academic excellence and leadership.
 Currently, Dylan is gaining valuable professional experience as an intern at the University of Mississippi Foundation.
 Outside of his academic and career pursuits, he enjoys spending his free time on the golf course or fishing, embracing his passion for the outdoors.

-Avery Martin is a Freshman OMWC Scholar from Batesville, Mississippi, awarded the Sandra Guest Council Scholarship.
-At Magnolia Heights High School Avery was on the St. Jude team, Operation Christmas Child team, Homecoming Committee, and Lead Club.
-She also served as Project Chairman of The National Honor Society and Commissioner of Orientation on the High School Student Council.
-She was also instrumental in re-establishing the Magnolia Heights Interact Club and served as its Treasurer.
-At Ole Miss Avery has been awarded the 1848 Scholarship and Academic Merit Scholarship.
-She is a member of the Provost Scholar Program and the Sally McDonnell Barksdale Honors College.
-Avery enjoys theater and acted in multiple school plays while in high school.
+Avery Martin is a Sophomore OMWC Scholar from Batesville, Mississippi, awarded the Sandra Guest Council Scholarship.
+She is a Provost Scholar.
+She is a psychology major on the pre-med and pre-law track.
+She is a part of the Golden Key Chapter which is rooted in academics, leadership, and service also putting her at the top 15% of her class.
+In her sophomore year, Avery joined Kappa Alpha Pi, which is a pre-law and government fraternity.
 During Avery’s Fall freshman semester at Ole Miss, she joined the Ole Miss Book Club, University of Mississippi’s Psych Club, and Cru.
-Avery has volunteered with the University of Mississippi’s Unity and Resilience Organization, Love Packs, More than a Meal, and Project Redesign.
+Avery has volunteered with the University of Mississippi’s Unity and Resilience Organization, Love Packs, More than a Meal, Love Letters, Angel Buddies, Project Redesign, and was a social media ambassador for Ole Miss Giving Day 2025.
 Avery participated in and represented Magnolia Healthcare Center in the University of Mississippi’s Suicide Prevention Walk.
-Avery completed her fall semester on the Chancellor’s list.
+Avery completed her freshman and sophomore fall semester on the Chancellor’s list.

-Reese Milstead is a sophomore from Lenexa, Kansas, and the recipient of the Gloria Dodwell Council Scholarship and the Shirley Wagner Crawford Council Scholarship.
+Reese Milstead is a senior from Kansas City, Kansas, and the recipient of the Gloria Dodwell Council Scholarship and the Shirley Wagner Crawford Council Scholarship.
 She is majoring in Communication Sciences and Disorders with minors in Public Health and Psychology.
-After acquiring her bachelor’s degree, Reese plans to earn her master’s degree to be a Speech-Language Pathologist.
-She is Vice President of Programming for Delta Gamma, a Provost Scholar, a member of the National Society of Collegiate Scholars, and a member of the National Student Speech Language Hearing Association.
-Reese is also a part of the CUB Lab in the Psychology department and an ambassador for the PULSE Leadership Conference at Ole Miss.
-She has been involved with many service projects, like Night to Shine, Oxford Animal Resource Center, More than a Meal, and Service for Sight and Gallant Hearts through Delta Gamma.
-This previous summer, she studied abroad for six weeks in Florence, Italy, and visited fourteen additional cities with the support of the Global Leadership Circle.
-Reese also enjoys exercising and works as a Sales Associate at Orange Theory Fitness.
+After acquiring her bachelor’s degree, Reese will be attending graduate school to earn her master’s degree to be a Speech-Language Pathologist.
+She is a Provost Scholar, a member of the National Society of Collegiate Scholars, a member of the National Student Speech Language Hearing Association, a member of the American Speech and Hearing Association, and a student ambassador for the PULSE Leadership Conference.
+Reese has served as Vice President of Programming for Delta Gamma, been a member of the CUB Lab in the Psychology department, and has been involved with many service projects, like Night to Shine, Oxford Animal Resource Center, Special Olympics, More than a Meal, and Service for Sight and Gallant Hearts through Delta Gamma.
+She studied abroad for six weeks in Florence, Italy, and visited fourteen additional cities with the support of the Global Leadership Circle.
+Reese also attended the ASHA Convention in Seattle, Washington, and is now an active member of the Parkinson’s Support Group in Oxford.
+Fun Fact: Reese ran her first marathon this year in Nashville!

 My name is Madelyn Yahel Parsons, and I was born and raised in Oxford, Mississippi.
 I’m majoring in Art at Ole Miss, with a focus on Printmaking and Painting, both are my creative outlets and I can’t wait to dive deeper into them.